d-khan/java/project/project.md

 ## What to submit?

 1. Use github to push all the code and share the link on Canvas.
-2. Present your work in the class timings to receive grades.
+2. Create a video and explain the code in detail.

 ## Deadline